onezerocompany/.github/CONTRIBUTING.md

 ## Getting Help

-In case you need to get support regarding a project of us, please consult our support document.
+In case you need to get support regarding a project of ours, please consult our support document.
 Which can be found [here](https://github.com/onezerocompany/.github/blob/main/SUPPORT.md)